Geraldo Perdomo Player Props: Diamondbacks vs. Brewers

 Geraldo Perdomo At The Plate

-- Perdomo has driven in a run in four games this season (57.1%), including two games with multiple runs batted in.
+- In four games this season (50.0%), Perdomo has picked up an RBI, including two games with multiple runs batted in.

-- In four games this season (57.1%), he has scored, including multiple runs twice.
+- He has scored in four of eight games (50.0%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.